RepairWise/RepairWisePlugin/readme.md

 "scope", "rw_api"
 ```

-This will return a token that will be appended to all requests in the plugin.
+Your post request must return a `Promise` that resolves to a string.
+This will be your token that will be appended to all requests in the plugin.